Advisory Board

 Diversity & Inclusion Advisor, Sellafield

-Terri Hargreaves has been a Diversity & Inclusion Advisor at Sellafield Ltd. since 2019, having previously worked there as a Health Physics Monitor since 2012.
+Terri has been a Diversity & Inclusion Advisor at Sellafield Ltd. since 2019, having previously worked there as a Health Physics Monitor since 2012.
 She currently supports a wide range of employee-led support networks and improvement projects working towards evolving Sellafield Ltd. into a more inclusive place to work, including the Reasonable Adjustments Passport

 Terri passionate about raising the understanding and acceptance of invisible disabilities, especially neurodiversity as she herself is autistic.
 She is also keen to identify and tackle the systemic issues faced in the nuclear industry which cause significant barriers to inclusion, such as building and process design and also PPE and equipment provision which often fail to take into account the natural diversity of the end users.

-Nicola Summers (she/her)
+Nicola Summers

 Operations Coordinator at Jacobs